Strategy11/formidable-forms/readme.txt

    3. Check your SPAM box.
    4. Try a different address in your settings.
    5. Install WP Mail SMPT or another similar emailing alternative and configure the SMTP settings.
-   6. If these steps don't fix the problem and other WP signup emails are not going out, please reach out to your web host.
+   6. If these steps do not fix the problem and other WP signup emails are not going out, please reach out to your web host.

 [Read more about WordPress emails not sending](https://formidableforms.com/wordpress-not-sending-emails-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) in our blog.